anseki/readline-sync/README.md

 ```

 It looks like no problem.
-But when the user input nothing (hit only Enter key), and then a message is displayed:
+But when the user input nothing (hit only the Enter key), and then a message is displayed:

 ```console
 >